wujciak/wujciak/README.md

 <p align="left">
   🔭 Currently working on the Oncosort Project as backend developer.<br>
   🌱 Pursuing education in Deep Learning and Software Engineering.<br>
-  🎓 For my thesis, I implemented Vision Transformers to detect thyroid cancer from medical images and compared them with Convolutional Neuran Network.
+  🎓 For my engineering thesis, I implemented Vision Transformers to detect thyroid cancer from medical images and compared them with Convolutional Neuran Network.
 </p>